bradyslot/innablr-challenge/README.md

 [![CI](https://github.com/bradyslot/innablr-challenge/actions/workflows/ci.yml/badge.svg)](https://github.com/bradyslot/innablr-challenge/actions)

+## What is this really?
+This was my answer to a devops interview challenge.
+Clearly the company doesn't respect peoples time or effort.
+I don't respect them either, so it's free for anyone else to spy on.
+If this firm reaches out to you, they're looking for a standard higher than this, whatever that means ¯\_(ツ)_/¯

 ## Objectives
 Serve as a base for creating REST API's in Rust using the [Rocket](https://github.com/SergioBenitez/Rocket) web framework.
 Have something that is easily cloned and extended fit for purpose.